 Today, the buffet tradition is still very much a part of the local Vegas food culture.
 Buffets have now gone gourmet with casino’s competing against each other for the best buffet in town.

 Many of the popular buffets can be found on the Las Vegas Strip and most come with a hefty price tag.
-If you’re looking for a local and affordable buffet experience, wander off the Strip and go eat fat the following locations.
+If you’re looking for a local and affordable buffet experience, wander off the Strip and check out these moderately priced buffet experiences off the strip.

 #9- Feast Buffet at Red Rock Casino & Resort

-Feast buffet, at Red Rock has been voted one of the best buffets by Las Vegas locals.
-The cuisine takes you on a culinary journey around the globe.
+Feast buffet, at Red Rock, has been voted one of the best buffets by Las Vegas locals.
+It is one of the best places to eat off the Strip.
+The diverse cuisine takes you on a culinary journey around the globe.